Actindo-AG/Documentation/PIM/Integration/02_ManageAttributeSets.md

 #### Prerequisites

-The basic data of the attribute set has been completed, see [Define the attribute set basic data](#define-the-attribute-set-basic-data)
+The basic data of the attribute set has been completed, see [Define the attribute set basic data](#define-the-attribute-set-basic-data).

 #### Procedure